 Tourist information center

 In Japan, tourist information centers are usually really helpful.
 Some might have some computers for you to use and plan your trip, or some might offer you special free activities like the one in Nara.
-I truly recommend to always talk to them no matter the city you are in.
+I truly recommend to always drop by no matter the city you are in.
+I always enjoy finding a English-speaking local!

 Charge your phone

-It can’t be difficult to charge your phone if you’re camping, even in Konbinis or restaurants they usually don’t let you plug your charger.
-Therefore I’d recommend buying a portable battery.
+I know how difficult it can be to charge your phone if you’re camping in Japan, even in Konbinis or restaurants they usually don’t let you plug your charger.
+Therefore I’d recommend buying a portable battery such as this one or this one if you prefer a solar option.

-Although this is not directly related to budget travel, let’s talk about how easy it is to find Wi-Fi in Japan.
+Although this is not directly related to budget travel in Japan, let’s talk about how easy it is to find Wi-Fi in the country.
 First, be aware that in my experience, most cafés & local restaurants don’t offer Wi-Fi.
 I remember running around the city trying to find Wi-Fi in order to teach a French lesson, but after asking half a dozen of cafés I just gave up on the idea.

 Many cities offer free Wi-Fi in their respective touristic areas.
-They almost always ask for registration through email, but some don’t double-check that your email is correct or not.
+They almost always ask for registration through email, but some don’t double-check if your email is correct or not.

 You can also head to a convenience store such as 7-Eleven, Lawson or Family Mart.
 They have Wi-Fi, but you have to register.